kyma-project/cloud-manager/docs/user/resources/04-40-10-azure-vpc-peering.md

 of the same cloud provider.

-Once an `AzureVpcPeering` CR is created and reconciled, the Cloud Manager controller creates a VPC peering connection in the VPC network of the Kyma cluster in the underlying cloud provider subscription and accepts VPC peering connection in the remote cloud provider subscription.
+Once an `AzureVpcPeering` CR is created and reconciled, the Cloud Manager controller creates a VPC peering connection in the VPC network of the Kyma cluster in the underlying cloud provider subscription, and accepts a VPC peering connection in the remote cloud provider subscription.

 ### Authorization